Martin Lewis: Student Loans Decoded

-Speaking to a lively group of 100 pupils at Queens Park Community School, in this video Martin shatters popular myths and challenges the widespread misinformation that risks many young people not understanding – in practical terms – whether they can actually afford to go to university.
+Speaking to a lively group of 100 pupils at Queens Park Community School back in 2019, Martin shatters popular myths and challenges the widespread misinformation that risks many young people not understanding – in practical terms – whether they can actually afford to go to university.

-Watch it in full or jump to one of the chapters using the links above.
+Watch it in full or jump to one of the chapters using the links below.

 Resources for teachers

 If you work with young people, you may find Student Loans Decoded a useful tool to simplify the facts around student finance for both potential students and their parents.
 So, together with financial education charity Young Money, we have created a teacher guide for Student Loans Decoded.

 Along with the video chapters, there are a number of activities that can be run in a classroom or educational setting, such as a careers day.
 The activities are mapped to the financial education planning framework, and the teacher guide has received a Quality Mark from Young Money – a stamp of approval for financial education.

 Clicking the cover image will download a PDF of the teacher guide.

 Martin: 'Schools need to replace the politics with the practical'

 "Student finance has long been a political hot potato.
 The venom spat across the House of Commons has led to widespread confusion and misunderstanding.

 "Schools need to replace the politics with the practical.
 Only by understanding the true cost of going to university can students and their parents objectively decide if it's right for them.
 While some rightly choose not to go to university due to the cost, many reject it based on financial myths.
 That's tragic.